ivyknob/avionics_js/README.md

 // You can run it in browser console to see current available methods Object.getOwnPropertyNames(avionics.__proto__).filter(i => !i.startsWith('_') && i !== 'constructor')
 ```

+#### Roll

+Roll value of the aircraft, deg.
+Increase roll value to proceed counter clockwise rotation, negative for clockwise.
+Acceptable values from -180 to 180 deg.
+Setter name: `roll`.

+#### Pitch

+Pitch values of the aircraft, def.
+Nose up is for upper semisphere, down for lower.
+Acceptable values from -180 to 180 deg.
+Setter name: `roll`.

+#### Airspeed

+Indicated airspeed, knots, m/h or km/h.
+Can show values from 0 to 500.
+Setter name: `airspeed`.

+#### Altitude

+Shows altitude, feet or m, Can show values from -10000 to 10000 (but scale only starts from 0).
+Values below zero is possible with different settings of qnh.
+Setter name: `altitude`.

 ## Contributing